-BENEATH THE 12-MILE REEF hooked an Oscar nomination for Cinematography in 1953 (losing to Shane ).
+BENEATH THE 12-MILE REEF hooked an Oscar nomination for Cinematography in 1953 (losing to Shane).
 While it’s nice to look at, that spot on the roster was probably a studio push because it was one of the first CinemaScope films and Fox was hyping their expensive new process like gangbusters.
 It sure wouldn’t get any awards (of the applause kind) for its acting, writing or directing.
 It has one standout attribute in Bernard Herrmann’s expansive music score.

 Florida’s Gulf Coast: a Greek-American family sponge-diving operation runs afoul of cut-throat competition from a group of surly Anglo fishermen.
 Throw in a girl, some lovely sunsets, a little badly choreographed fist-fighting, underwater bubbles, a plot-turning case of the bends and a brief tangle with a big octopus.

-Robert D. Webb had deservedly been honored with an Oscar for 1938s In Old Chicago, in the since-discontinued Assistant Director category, giving shape and verve to the climactic fire spectacle, but you wouldn’t know it from watching his patchy work over the 102-minutes of this leaky vessel.
+Robert D. Webb had deservedly been honored with an Oscar in 1938 for In Old Chicago, in the since-discontinued Assistant Director category, giving shape and verve to the climactic fire spectacle, but you wouldn’t know it from watching his patchy work over the 102-minutes of this leaky vessel.
 He wasn’t helped by a poor screenplay from A.I.
 Bezzerides, who invented a prejudice subplot (Anglos vs. Greeks) that was misplaced historically and shoehorned in a clumsy romance angle.
 Since the movie concerns the slow-moving actions of sponge divers, he probably felt he needed to kitchen-sink it.
 Trite stuff.

 With Angela Clarke, Jay Novello, Jacques Aubuchon and Harry Carey Jr. Filmed on location in Tarpon Springs, Key West and the Bahamas at a cost of $1,560,000, it brought in enough teenagers with crushes on Wagner to gross $10,900,000, the 13th most seen picture show of the year.